OSOceanAcoustics/echopop/docs/theory/semivariogram_eq.md

 \label{spline}
 $$

 The spline semivariogram model is used for smooth interpolation and is related to thin-plate splines in spatial statistics.
 It increases with distance and is especially useful for modeling spatial processes where a smooth, flexible fit is desired.
-This model is commonly applied in geostatistical interpolation and spatial smoothing.[^wahba]
+This model is commonly applied in geostatistical interpolation and spatial smoothing. {cite:p}`wahba_1990`

 ### Stable/Exclass